kev0960/ModooCode/md/inst/punpckhbw-punpckhwd-punpckhdq-punpckhqdq.md

 ### Description

 Unpacks and interleaves the high-order data elements (bytes, words, doublewords, or quadwords) of the destina-tion operand (first operand) and source operand (second operand) into the destination operand.
-Figure4-20 shows the unpack operation for bytes in 64-bit operands.
+Figure 4-20 shows the unpack operation for bytes in 64-bit operands.
 The low-order data elements are ignored.

 ```embed
 <figure>